alxp12/golangcode-site/content/posts/2017-10-20-search-and-replace-in-a-string.md

   - occurrance
   - escape
   - quotes
+meta_image: 2017/str-replace.png
 ---

 As programmers we often need to take a string and replace parts of it with something else.
-The code has three examples, first of which is a basic 'find all' and replace, the second changes only the first occurance of 'sound' and finally the third example demonstrates how to change a string containing quotes to use escaped quotes.
+The code below has three examples, first of which is a basic 'find all' and replace, the second changes only the first occurrence of 'sound' and finally the third example demonstrates how to change a string containing quotes to use escaped quotes.
+These are changed by using the 4th argument to define how many times to replace, with -1 being everytime.

-All this functionality is managed by the `strings` package and the `Replace` function.
+All this functionality is managed by the `strings` package and the `Replace` function ([view docs](https://golang.org/pkg/strings/#Replace)).

 ```go
 package main